Catisfield Village Association -- Latest Newsletter

 Autumn Theatre Evening.
 Saturday October 18th.
 Catisfield Memorial Hall.
 TICKETS AVAILABLE NOW.
 See under Events.

 Catisfield Village Association AGM 2008.
 September 16, 7-30pm.
 Catisfield Memorial Hall.
 Please note that nominations will be required for mermbers to replace the current Chairman and current Treasurer at this meeting.
 The guest speaker will be from the Driving Standards Agency and will be of particular interest to older drivers.
-More in the next newsletter.
+More in the next newsletter

 CATISFIELD VILLAGE ASSOCIATION Winter Newsletter Digest.
 February 2008.